 Aren't we sealed for eternity by the Holy Spirit?

-This article was written in response to a good question, so I'm including my answer for others asking the same question.
+This was written in response to a good question.
+I'm including my answer here, based on what I've seen in the scriptures, for those who would like to consider it.

-Regarding Ephesians 4:30, “And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption”
+The question was asked regarding the scripture that states, “And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption” in Ephesians 4:30.

-I recently heard someone say once someone accepts Jesus they were then "sealed for eternity" through the Holy Spirit.
+Question: I recently heard someone say, once someone accepts Jesus they were then "sealed for eternity" through the Holy Spirit.
 Since you all have studied this topic extensively, what is your take on this?
 How would you explain it?

 There’s a similar passage in Ephesians 1:13 that refers to the seal as a down payment.
 It says: